 - any activity involving consumption of food, liquid, alcoholic beverage, liquor, drug or other substance which subjects the student to an unreasonable risk of harm or which adversely affects the mental or physical health of the student;

 - any activity that intimidates or threatens the student with ostracism, that subjects the student to extreme mental stress, shame or humiliation, or that adversely affects the mental health or dignity of the student or discourages the student from entering or remaining registered in an educational institution, or that may reasonably be expected to cause a student to leave the organization or the institution rather than submit to acts described in this subsection;

 - any activity that induces, causes or requires the student to perform a duty or task which involves a violation of the Penal Code.

 University Disciplinary Rules

-This law does not affect or in any way limit the right of the university to enforce its own rules against hazing under UTDSP5003, Student Discipline and Conduct.
+This law does not affect or in any way limit the right of the university to enforce its own rules against hazing under UTDSP5003, Student Code of Conduct.

 Dangerous or Degrading Activities

 Activities which under certain conditions constitute acts which are dangerous, harmful or degrading, in violation of University rules include, but are not limited to:

 - Calisthenics, such as sit-ups, push-ups or any other form of physical exercise;

 - Total or partial nudity at any time;